 The plugin facility of Nagios is its unique selling point and many other monitoring tools are actually forks of Nagios.
 The great thing about all of those other tools that are copied from Nagios is that all of the Nagios plugins work with them as well.
 Both Nagios XI and Nagios Core run on Linux.
 You can run them on a Windows server on top of a VMWare or Hyper-V hypervisor.
 You can get Nagios Core for free or get a 30-day free trial of Nagios XI.

 In this review, we have focused on systems that include CPU temperature checks in with a lot of other monitoring capabilities so that you don’t get stuck opening one small application just to see CPU temperature and little else.

 SpeedFan is one of those little specialized applications that we were trying to avoid.
 However, there is a very good reason that we included it.
-There are a number of very good free system monitoring tools that don’t include CPU temperature checks that are still worth a try.
+There are a number of very good free PC system monitor tools that don’t include CPU temperature checks that are still worth a try.
 Icinga 2 and Zabbix are just two examples of this category.

 In these cases, you can easily add in your own custom metrics and the service will create a display for them.
 All you need is a sensor to gather a live temperature status feed.
 SpeedFan can be used for this purpose.

 If you don’t want to set up your own customized CPU temperature feed for some other system, then SpeedFan is a very good standalone system to try.
 It only runs on Windows and Windows Server.
 You can download SpeedFan for free.